eckual/TheLastSoldier/README.md

 # The Last Soldier

 "The Last Soldier" is a 3D mobile game project developed with Unity game engine and C# language.
-The game is available on Google Play Store and App Store.

 ## Gameplay

 https://github.com/fatihbestas/The_Last_Soldier/assets/33392778/ce58e0d6-b109-4336-8fbe-d5dca384e179

 This is a third-person shooter defense game where players can effortlessly control aiming mechanics with just one finger.
 The main challenge for the player is to think and act quickly, and destroy the enemies without hitting civilians.